dknoma/bottest/README.md

 # EMW Discord Bot
-> This is a Discord bot used in a personal server to hel
+> This is a Discord bot used in a personal server to help organize workflow and make finding files more efficient.

 ## Various Files